poirier/cheat/django/filter.rst

 Default values for filters
 --------------------------

-Putting this here because it took me a while to figure out a good solution.
-I wanted some of my filters to have default values, so when a user loaded a page initially, for example, the items would be sorted most recent first.
+I'm going to digress slightly here, and show a way to give filters default values, so when a user loaded a page initially, for example, the items would be sorted most recent first.
+I couldn't find anything about this in the django_filter documentation, and it took me a while to figure out a good solution.

 To do this, I override ``__init__`` on my filter set and add default values to the data being passed: